 Though we were pretty conscious of the health impact of our snack choices as a family, our use of single use plastic wasn’t very eco friendly.
 As an adult, I still bring my own healthy snacks when I travel, but I’m a bit more earth-conscious in the way that I choose to pack them.
 For me, packing snacks when I travel isn’t just about having healthier options, it’s also about avoiding single-use plastic from convenience-store purchases.

 Satisfyingly crunchy, popcorn is my replacement for plastic-packaged chips.
 I pop a big batch over the stove the night before heading out on a road trip and pack it in my biggest half-gallon sized stasher bag.
 Popcorn makes a great zero-waste snack because it’s easy to find in bulk bins at your local grocery store!
-Did you know that you can also pop popcorn directly in a stasher bag?
-Place a ½ cup of popcorn kernels in a stasher bag with a dash of oil, seal partially (leave a vent for steam!), and microwave for 30 seconds, being careful to avoid burning.
+Did you know that you can also pop popcorn directly in a Stasher bag?
+Place a ½ cup of popcorn kernels in a Stasher bag with a dash of oil, seal partially (leave a vent for steam!), and microwave for 30 seconds, being careful to avoid burning.
+Check out the how-to video below!

 Fruit and veggies